ADF Logo

 Government officials cannot be allowed to weaponize their power

-Let’s just call Platkin’s investigation what it is: ideological harassment disguised as law enforcement.
+Despite the good news from the Supreme Court, let’s just call New Jersey’s investigation what it is: ideological harassment disguised as law enforcement.
 And it is only masquerading as “pro-woman.”

-Platkin isn’t protecting consumers—he’s protecting the monopoly that the abortion business has when it comes to women in crisis.
-Platkin, representing the state, has effectively told First Choice that if they don’t align with his agenda, he’ll make life hard for them and their supporters.
+New Jersey isn’t protecting consumers—it’s protecting the monopoly that the abortion business has when it comes to women in crisis.
+New Jersey has effectively told First Choice that if they don’t align with its agenda, it will make life hard for them and their supporters.

 That should be unacceptable to anyone, regardless of where they stand on the abortion issue.

 Even if you don’t live in New Jersey, what’s going on there with this attack on donor privacy should still give you pause.
-If the government can target First Choice today, other state officials could target churches, charities, or countless other groups tomorrow.
-That’s why even the ACLU has submitted a brief in support of First Choice at the U.S. Supreme Court.
+If the government can target First Choice today, other state officials could target churches, charities, or countless other groups that you support tomorrow.

 Creating a culture free from government intimidation

-Platkin’s attack on donor privacy is unconstitutional, plain and simple.
+New Jersey’s attack on donor privacy is unconstitutional, plain and simple.
 Nobody—not pregnancy centers, nor their donors—should be targeted for their beliefs.
 When state officials target and harass groups over ideological disagreements, they should be held accountable in federal court for violating their constitutional rights.
+And the Supreme Court has given First Choice the green light to pursue such justice now.

 ADF stands in support of all Americans having the right to support causes they believe in without government officials targeting them.